salilab/saliweb/doc/frontend.rst

 a user to upload their input files, start a job, display a list of all jobs in the system, and get back job results.
 The main :class:`saliwebfrontend` class must be subclassed for each web service.
-This class is then used to display the web pages using a set of CGI scripts that are set up for you automatically by the build system.
+This class is then used to display the web pages using a set of CGI scripts that are set up automatically by the build system.

 .. note:: A method in Perl is simply a function that gets a reference to an